qua3k/blog-theme/README.md

 ### Custom JavaScript

-Custom JavaScript can be included for additional interactivity.
+Custom JavaScript modules can be included for additional interactivity.

 ```
 [params]